All best sellers

 These are some of them:

-• Ultra-fast drying when UV light is applied to it.
+• Ultra-fast drying when ultraviolet light is applied to it.
 Even in the sun, it will not take more than 10 minutes if it is directly hit.

 • It does not shrink.
 There are other materials of similar characteristics that do shrink when drying, but in this case, the shape and the amount added to the figure will remain the same when it has dried.
 This makes us feel confident with the application and we do not waste the product, which is always welcome.